LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoCalendar/deleteAssignment

-**Description:** Deletes the assignment document from the `assignments` collection.
+**Description:** Deletes an assignment record and removes all references to it from calendars.

 **Requirements:**
-- `assignmentId`: The ID of an existing assignment to delete from the concept's state.
+- `assignmentId`: The ID of an existing assignment to delete.

 **Effects:**
 - Deletes the assignment document from the `assignments` collection.
-- Atomically removes any references to this assignment from all `calendarDays` documents across all calendars.
+- Atomically removes any references to this assignment from all `calendarDays` documents.
-- Returns an error if the assignment is not found.

 **Request Body:**
 ```json